Trinity International University of Ambassadors (TIUA)

 The individual violates the Terms, Conditions & Disclosures they acknowledged at acceptance.

 All revocations are administrative in nature and may occur without refund, as fees cover administrative, ceremonial, and processing actions already completed.
+“Nominees must have a record of transformation and measurable service; any misrepresentation, falsification of information, or unethical conduct is grounds for immediate revocation.”

 Authority, Jurisdiction, and Legal Compliance